rian39/notes/simondon_mode_tech_1989.md

 when the human no longer intervenes as carrier of tools, he cannot leave the centre of the operation in obscurity.
 It is in effect this centre that must be produced by the  technical object, which does not think, which does not feel and which does not contract habits.
 244

 technical activity is neither part of a pure social domain or pure psychic domain.
-It is the modele of the collective relation, which cannt be confounded with either of the trow preceding 245
+It is the modele of the collective relation, which cannt be confounded with either of the two preceding 245

 the technical world offers an indefinite availability of groupings and connections 246